The Burden of Being Alive 3

 Rapid Growth

-With the SaaS business model, growth can be happen really quick.
+With the SaaS business model, growth can happen really quick.
 If you find a gap in the market and fill it with a valuable product, you cannot imagine how fast your business will grow.

 Easy to Update